fredriko/gavagai-lexicon-graph/README.md

 ## Examples

+Get information for the term "no-fly zone" and its neighbors:

+    java -jar target/gavagai-lexicon-graph.jar -a <api-key> -d /tmp/lexicon-1 -l en -m 5 -t "no-fly zone"

-Get information for the term "no-fly zone" and its neighbors up to, and including, those five hops away.
+Replace `<api-key>` with your own Gavagai Api key.
+The above command creates a Neo4j database in `/tmp/lexicon-1` by retrieving all semantically similar neighbors for the term "no-fly zone" in Gavagai's English semantic memory, up to and including those that are 5 hops away.

+Once the data has been retrieved, start Neo4j and point it to `/tmp/lexicon-1`.